-Shinichi had fully expected the waistline of his jeans to be pulled down unabatedly, an implacable mouth against his, and nimble fingers exploring and worshipping every inch of his body; he'd expected to be sprawled out luxuriously on the sheets—which were a welcomed change from the cold grain of building tops—and mouth open and breathing ragged.
+Shinichi had fully expected the waistline of his jeans to be pulled down unabatedly, an implacable mouth against his, and nimble fingers exploring and worshipping every inch of his body; he'd expected to be sprawled out luxuriously on the sheets—which were a welcomed change from the cold grain of building tops—gasping for breath as the thief had his wicked way with him.
 KID incessant and unforgiving, pressing fingers to his waiting mouth as he pulled his own pants down, and pushing Shinichi's shirt over his head, hands tied above him in the sleeves, spread lush and embarrassingly for the thief's wandering eyes.
 KID definitely had a thing for tying him up.
 Maybe one of these days he'd actually get around to bringing a pair of handcuffs.

 The hat would be discarded somewhere, along with the jacket and whatever else the magician kept hidden.
-The darkness would hide his face, but not his euphonious voice, whispering darkly in his ear all the naughty things which arched Shinichi's spine and made him writhe in flushed humiliation as wet fingers pressed into him and the thief took his time to admire the pink cheeks and expanse of skin exposed for him, before eventually taking what he wanted.
+The darkness would hide his face, but not his dark, alluring voice, whispering in his ear all the naughty things which arched Shinichi's spine and made him writhe in flushed humiliation.
+And the thief would waste no time spreading him open, wet fingers pressing into him as the other man gazed down at all the expanse of skin, like he wanted to devour Shinichi whole—before eventually taking what he wanted.

 "I think I'm scared."
 He'd confessed into the almost silence, the only true noise the rustling of sheets.
 The announcement surprised even him.

 "Of what?"
-Came the whispered rebuke, hot breath on his nose.
+Came the whispered rebuke, hot breath fanning out against his hair.

 "I don't… " I don't want to die.
 I don't want to change back.
 I don't want to leave.
 I don't want this to end.
 (I don't want you to leave me) "Mmmm…."
 It all came out as, while he drifted further away from the boy beside him, who's eyes were lit with concern and mouth pressed into a thin line, rubbing the detective encouragingly into sleep.